build-on-aws/content/concepts/deploying-trurl-2-on-amazon-sagemaker/index.md

 | ToC |
 |-----|

 Picture this: you have a brilliant idea for a product needing a conversational user interface, e.g., a chatbot.
-As a builder, you know that *Large Language Models (LLMs)* can help you to tackle such challenges effectively.
+As a builder, you know that *Large Language Models (LLMs)* can help you tackle such challenges effectively.
 There is only one caveat: your idea requires that conversations should happen in **your local language**.

 In the technology world, we live in an English-centric landscape.
-If our products fit that definition or are built to be operated by tech-savvy people, it is straightforward to forget that other languages are needed.
+If our products fit that definition or are built to be operated by tech-savvy people, it is easy to forget that other languages are needed.
 At the same time, technology should - and is - helping us to battle such challenges and gaps.
 There are models available already on the market that provide multilingual capabilities.
 So, how hard or easy would it be to cover a non-English language requirement?
-Let's check that in practice.
+Let's take that into practice.

 I may be biased, but an obvious choice for me is...
 Polish language as I live in Poland.
 It's a choice in the middle, in terms of popularity - depending on the source - this language is around 25-30th place worldwide with a total population estimated around 44-45 million people.
 Then, the goal of this article is to explore *how challenging* it will be to build a chatbot that will communicate using my native language.

-## Hey, computer: talk to me, *but in Polish!*
+## Hey, Computer: Talk to Me, *but in Polish!*

 For most people with experience with *Amazon Web Services* and technology, TRURL 2* is the least familiar term in the title above - so allow me to start here.